-A faulty breaker caused the fire alarm system in Lawrence Hall to play a loud alert tone around 3 a.m. on Sunday, Nov.
+The fire alarm system in Lawrence Hall malfunctioned and was stuck playing a loud tone around 3 a.m. on Sunday, Nov.
 3.

-A replacement breaker was installed “the following morning,” Hill said.
+A replacement breaker was installed the following morning, according to Hill.

 The fire alarm at Lawrence Hall was first activated around 11:07 p.m. because of smoke coming from The Nook, which is a community kitchen located outside the Point Cafe.
 According to Pittsburgh Fire dispatchers, the activation was confirmed false and the fire alarm system was reset by Point Park Police.